efroemling/ballistica/docs/design/engine-asset-loading.md

 # Engine Asset Loading

-**Description:** The C++ client asset lifecycle — the claimed state machine, the preload/load pipeline and its threads, the on-demand inline-load escape hatch, and the platform-call thread-safety contract that escape hatch imposes (notably for OS text rasterization).
+**Description:** The C++ client asset lifecycle — the claimed load-state machine, preload/load threading, the inline-load escape hatch, and the platform-call thread-safety contract it imposes.

 This covers the *engine-level* machinery in `src/ballistica/base/assets/` — how an individual `Asset` gets its